scalacenter/sbtfix/README.md

 reliable enough to be called "semantic".
 The reasons are the following:

 * Manifest pretty printer will produce inaccurate type representations.
-  For instance, stringified type projections and type closures don't follow Scala syntax.
+  For instance, stringified type closures don't follow Scala syntax, though they are unlikely to appear as types of sbt tasks/settings.
 * Manifest prints fully qualified names for all names not present in Scala jars, but there is no way to check this contract is not broken.
 * A key scoped in a project `P` with name `X` and of type `T` may conflict with